Developing APIs

 Creating New APIs

-Creating an endpoint with the Lino CLI is simple:
+Creating an endpoint using the Lino CLI is simple:

 lino new api